 Statistical information collected

-We may collect statistical information about your visit to help us improve the site.
-This information is aggregated and doesn't identify you personally.
+We use Google Universal Analytics to collect statistical information about your visit to help us improve the site.
+This information is aggregated and does not identify you personally.
 It includes:

 - your IP address

 - the pages you visited on our site and the links you clicked on

 - the date and time you visited the site